How to Make Homemade Almond Milk

 For this recipe, the only real extravagance I’m advocating is using a high-speed blender.
 To make the smoothest nut milk — as well as mind-blowing creamy soups and smoothies — you’ll want to invest in a blender with a strong motor and sturdy construction.

-Don’t go trying to make almond milk in a food processor, though.
+Don’t try to make almond milk in a food processor, though.
 Food processors aren’t designed to be 100 percent watertight, so you’ll end up with almond milk all over your kitchen.

 Do you need to soak almonds to make almond milk?